 This gadget from Tribest is a great option for those seeking hot homemade plant-based milk.
 It can produce fresh soy, almond, rice, and cashew milk in as little as 15 minutes with the "milk" function, which activates the heating element and grinding blade.
 For raw vegans, make raw plant-based milk in just 30 seconds using the "mill" function, which activates the blades only.

 Beyond nut milk, this product can grind coffee beans and other dry ingredients and even make soup.
 It’s easy to clean and, for added safety, the heating element is concealed within.

 Price at time of publish: $120

 Dimensions: 6.5 x 8.5 x 10.5 inches | Capacity: 1.3 liters | Power: 750 watts

 Heavy duty construction

-The NutraMilk Nut Processor certainly isn’t cheap, but it's heavy-duty, fully automatic, and makes up to 2 liters of nut milk.
+The NutraMilk Nut Processor certainly isn’t cheap, but it's heavy-duty, fully automatic, and makes up to 2 liters of nut milk at a time.
 This processor can handle more than just almonds, too.
 Try it with any other nuts, seeds, legumes, or grains.
 Plus, with several different settings, it allows you to create homemade nut butter, sauces, and more.

-There's no soaking or manual straining required, and for the eco-conscious, there’s virtually zero waste.
-It’s so powerful that the only pulp leftover is from the skins of nuts and seeds.
-It’s designed with a super-convenient dispensing spigot to avoid messy pouring, and it's dishwasher safe, making cleanup a breeze.
+There's no soaking or manual straining required, and it’s so powerful that the only pulp left over is from the skins of nuts and seeds.
+It’s designed with a super-convenient dispensing spigot to avoid messy pouring, and it's dishwasher-safe.